 Once the sprocket is on the motor, pull the original flywheel off of the spin bike and replace it with the hub motor, ensuring you route the chain over the newly installed sprocket.

 When you turn the e-bike hub motor the permanent magnets pass over the the copper coils of the stator in the motor, generating alternating current electricity.
 To convert to more usable direct current, we need simple component called a 3 phase bridge rectifier – it sounds really complicated, but it is really just a basic circuit which takes the 3 wires of alternating current from the hub motor and converts it to direct current.
 The fat wire coming out of the hub motor consist of the 3 wires just mentioned, and some thin hall effect sensor wires used by a typical e-bike controller to determine RPM of the motor.
 These sensor wires can be clipped and/or tucked out of the way.
 For the remaining thicker 3 wires, we’ll put female spade connectors on the ends and connect them onto the 3 posts of the bridge rectifier marked with the “s” squigglies.
 The other two posts on the bridge rectifier deliver positive (+) and negative (-) direct current.
-The side of the bridge rectifier has a map of the posts, click on the image at right for a closer look at the map.
+The side of the bridge rectifier has a map of the posts.

 Next challenge – the voltage coming out of the bridge rectifier is anywhere from 20 to 40+ volts.
 This is assuming a 24 volt hub motor spinning anywhere from a leisurely pace to frantic sprint .
 We’d like this power to be a steady 12 volts so we can charge cell phones, iPads, and run things like fans and coffee makers.
 With 12 volts output, we could also use a DC to AC converter to charge our laptops, cordless drills or power a TV.
 Enter the step down converter!
 If you go with a 36 volt motor, you may want to get a 36 volt step down converter.
 This critical component is often used in electric golf carts to “step down” the 48/36/24 volt battery power in the golf cart to 12 volts to run fans, radios, lights and other things that plug into a 12 volt car socket.
 Here’s a diagram of the wiring, including an optional multi-meter – it really is very simple.